spring-petclinic/spring-petclinic-rest/readme.md

 Note that whenever the database type changes, the app needs to run with a different profile: `spring.profiles.active=mysql` for MySQL or `spring.profiles.active=postgres` for PostgreSQL.
 See the [Spring Boot documentation](https://docs.spring.io/spring-boot/how-to/properties-and-configuration.html#howto.properties-and-configuration.set-active-spring-profiles) for more detail on how to set the active profile.
 You can also change profile defined in the `application.properties` file.
-For MySQL database, it is needed to change param `hsqldb` to `mysql` in the following line of `application.properies` file:
+For MySQL database, it is needed to change param `hsqldb` to `mysql` in the following line of `application.properties` file:
 ```properties
 spring.profiles.active=hsqldb,spring-data-jpa
 ```